Additional Helpful Links

 when planning events for Ross' student body.
 The calendar incorporates events

-planned by Ross clubs, the Office of Student Life, and major academic service
+planned by Ross clubs, the Program Offices, and major academic service

 dates (mid-terms, exams, professional development week).
 It is also recommended